 Group D Streptococci possess the group D lipoteichoic acid antigen in their cell walls.
-Former Group D species, which are predominant normal inhabitants of the human gastrointestinal tract, are termed as faecal Streptococci or Enterococci(10).
-The unique ability of Enterococci to split esculin was reported by Meyer and Schonfeld (12).
-Enterococci and Group D Streptococci hydrolyse esculin to esculetin and dextrose, which reacts with ferric citrate producing brownish black precipitate (11).
-The use of esculin hydrolysis in identification of Enterococci was first cited by Rochaix (14).
+Former Group D species, which are predominant normal inhabitants of the human gastrointestinal tract, are termed as faecal Streptococci or Enterococci

-Bile Esculin Agar was originally formulated by Swan (16) for the isolation and identification of Group D Streptococci from food.
-Facklam and Moody (4,6) further reported that using Bile Esculin Agar, Group D Streptococci could be differentiated from non-Group D Streptococci.
-Bile Esculin Agar was also shown to aid differentiation of Enterobacteriaceae, Klebsiella, Enterobacter, Serratia from other Enterobacteriaceae genera (3) on the basis ofesculin hydrolysis.
-However, other tests such as salt tolerance should be performed for identifying Enterococci (5).
-Bile Esculin Azide Agar is a modification of Bile Esculin Agar (6,16) as per Isenberg (7).
-In this medium the bile concentration is reduced and additional sodium azide is incorporated.
+(8).
+The unique ability of Enterococci to split esculin was reported by Meyer and Schonfeld (10).
+Enterococci and Group D Streptococci hydrolyze esculin to esculetin and dextrose, which reacts with ferric citrate producing brownish black precipitate (9).
+The use of esculin hydrolysis in identification of Enterococci was first cited by Rochaix (12).
+Bile Esculin Agar was originally formulated by Swan (4) for the isolation and identification of Group D Streptococci from food.
+Facklam and Moody (2,5) further reported that using Bile Esculin Agar, Group D Streptococci could be differentiated from non-Group D Streptococci.

-Tryptone, proteose peptone and HM peptone B serves as sources of carbon, nitrogen, amino acids, vitamins and essential growth nutrients.
-Bile and sodium azide inhibits most of the other accompanying bacteria.
+Bile Esculin Agar was also shown to aid differentiation of Enterobacteriaceae, Klebsiella, Enterobacter, Serratia from other Enterobacteriaceae genera (11) on the basis of esculin hydrolysis.
+However, other tests such as salt tolerance should be performed for identifying Enterococci (3).
+The medium is highly nutritious.
+Peptone and HM peptone B serves as sources of carbon, nitrogen, amino acids, vitamins and essential growth nutrients.
+Bile inhibits most of the other accompanying bacteria.
 Esculin in the medium is hydrolyzed to esculetin and dextrose.
 Esculetin reacts with ferric citrate to form a dark brown or black complex, visualized as a zone of black precipitate around the colonies.
-Also, Leuconostoc, Pediococcus, Lactococcus species causing human infections give a positive bile esculin test (13).
-Suspected water samples are filtered using membrane filters.
-These membrane filters are aseptically placed on Slanetz and Bartely Medium (DM1612I).
-Red or maroon coloured colonies observed after incubation are further confirmed by aseptically transferring the membrane filter on to Bile Esculin Azide Agar plate preheated to 44°C.
+If the media is dispensed in tubes in the form of slants, a positive reaction is indicated by blackening of more than half of the slant within 24-48 hours.
+Viridians Streptococci sometimes exhibit a weak positive reaction.
+Also, Leuconostoc, Pediococcus, Lactococcus species causing human infections give a positive bile esculin test (6).
+Inoculate and incubate the test sample in Todd Hewitt Broth (M313).
+After 24 hours incubation add two drops of the culture onto the surface of slant or plate media (3, 9).